UsabilityEngineering/DoctorVerde/phase2/README.md

 # Phase II: User-Centered Design

 ## Executive Summary:
 This design is what we created, inspired by the common issues that most of our interviewees dealt with wile growing their plants.

-Accompany the wireframes with justifications for how they have been motivated by the user research data, personas, and scenarios.
+We started with a sketch of the design.
+Most of our interviewees wanted something that would work camera-based, as they are used to taking pictures for their families.
+They would be most comfortable with using the mobile application this way.
+Through iterative design, we improved on the sketch.
+We made we were error-tolerant being observant of our audience.
+After this, we created a wireframe that contained all the menu options and basic design.
+We thought of how the interactions would go, and we settled with a prototype that was easily learnable.

 ## Wireframes: